nuvoice-ai/speech-translation-api/README.md

 You can use the API to translate audio recordings but make sure to break the recording into "bite-sized chunks" (sentences) using Voice Activity Detection (VAD).

 If you want to hit the API from a browser or mobile client you won't be able to do that directly.
 You will need to run a tiny proxy server in your VPC.
-See [proxy.js](javascript/proxy.js) and [socketio-proxy.js](socketio-proxy.js) for how to do that.
+See [proxy.js](javascript/proxy.js) for how to do that.
 Your browser will make requests to your proxy and the proxy will route the request to the API.

 ## Tips